- Home

 Who can be affected by hay fever?

-There are a few theories as to why hay fever cases are on the rise.
-This includes climate change, rising temperatures in the UK, and the recent coronavirus lockdown which may have disrupted our immune system response and made us more susceptible to allergy.
+There are a few theories why hay fever cases are on the rise.
+This includes climate change, rising temperatures in the UK, and the COVID-19 lockdown, which may have disrupted our immune system response and made us more susceptible to allergies.

 Hay fever can affect anyone of any age, but science suggests that genetics can make some people more at risk of developing the condition.
 For example, if you have a family history of allergies – particularly asthma or eczema – you’re more likely to develop hay fever.